EricaLem/project0/README.md

 The project contains a home page, an About Us page, a page listing the crops we grow, and a page showcasing pictures from the operations of the business.

+The repository contains:
+- four HTML files: homePage.html, aboutUs.html, cropsWeGrow.html, and pictures.html
+- a CSS stylesheet: styles.css
+- ac SCSS sheet with variables for padding and colour: styles.scss
+- a folder of JPG files for the pictures.html page